SonarSource/SonarJS/docs/DEV.md

        ]
       ```
 4. Implement the rule logic in `no-invalid-something.ts`
    * Prefer using `meta.messages` to specify messages through `messageId`s.
-Message can be part of RSPEC description, like [here](https://sonarsource.github.io/rspec/#/rspec/S4036/javascript#message).
+Message can be part of the RSPEC description, like [here](https://sonarsource.github.io/rspec/#/rspec/S4036/javascript#message).
    * Note that there are some helper functions in `eslint-bridge/src/utils/`
    * If writing a regex rule, use [createRegExpRule](https://github.com/SonarSource/SonarJS/blob/6798d21cd9fec8da929334460b364d548b0a608c/eslint-bridge/src/rules/regex-rule-template.ts#L53)
    * If possible implement quickfixes for the rule